steveschr/BMS-for-Sailboat/Readme.md

 # Credits
+Stuart Pittaway

 # Operation
 Cell voltage is determined by resistor voltage dividers and MCP3208 analog to digital converter.
-Accuracy to around 5 mV.
+Accuracy better than +-5 mV.
 Can be tuned for variations in resistor values.
 Current is read by a 200A 50mV shunt output amplified by INA213 and read by MCP3204.
 40mA current draw, 80mA when LCD lit.

 # Construction
 Main board, Balance board, temperature sensor boards and current shunt board.
 A combination of surface mount and through hole.
-I assembled these with a hot plate for the surface mount and hand soldered to through hole components.
+I assembled these with a hot plate for the surface mount.
+EasyEDA format schematic & board as well as gerbers for all.

+3D printed stencil for main board (Thank you to https://solder-stencil.me/ )

 # hardware
 Atmega 644 based.